 Connectivity and Infrastructure:

-- Morocco boasts modern infrastructure, including reliable internet connectivity in urban centers and tourist hubs.
+Morocco boasts modern infrastructure, including reliable internet connectivity in urban centres and tourist hubs.
 From coworking spaces to beachside cafes, you'll find plenty of options to stay connected while you work remotely.

 Cost of Living: